mumbleskates/prost/README.md

 died.

 tl;dr: I had the conceit that I could make the protobuf encoding better.
 For my personal purposes, this is true.
-Perhaps the same will be even true for you as well.
+Perhaps the same will be true for you as well.

 2. **Could the Bilrost encoding be implemented as a serializer for [Serde][se]?**